fdformula/FiniteDifferenceFormula.jl/README.md

 #### Output

-The function returns a tuple, ([k[1], k[2], ..., k[stop-start+1]], m) where k[:] and m are described belows.
+The function returns a tuple, ([k[1], k[2], ..., k[stop-start+1]], m) where k[:] and m are described below.
 With the information, you may generate formulas for any programming language of your choice.

 The algorithm uses the linear combination of f(x[i+j]), j in start:stop, to eliminate